 Bottom Line (For Now)

-The bottom line, for now, is this: the Megatower is fast.
+Eric: The Santa Cruz Megatower is fast.
 It’s not as plush as you might expect a long-travel 29er to be, but the flip side to that coin is that, at pace, you are going to have the supportive suspension platform to deal with whatever you might encounter at whatever speed.